lukeprofits/Monero_Business_Wallet/README.md

 </p>

 ## Mission Statement
-The goal of this project is to reduce the barrier to entry for merchants, and increase acessability/usage of Monero by creating a simple, user-friendly way for merchants to accept XMR and receive USD.
+The goal of this project is to reduce the barrier to entry for merchants, and increase acessability/usage of Monero by creating a simple, user-friendly way for merchants to accept XMR.

+## Planned Features
+- Receive funds from customers.
+- Record payments received to a local csv spreadsheet (including XMR amount, USD value at the time received, payment_id, and more).
+- This spreadsheet can be used to automatically "detect" when a customer has paid for their order (I plan to create additional software that helps with this).
+- Auto-forward received funds to cold storage (or auto-convert to stable coins, which can easily be sold for USD)

 ## How It Works:
 * Launch the wallet.